nkiraly/labortone/README.md

   --resourcefile src/test/resources/resources001.yml
 ```

-# Testing LaborTone in the targeted test environment
+# Testing
-For testing consistency, wind up the vagrant and virtualbox managed CentOS VM with
+For testing consistency, use the vagrant and virtualbox managed CentOS VM with

 ```bash
 $ vagrant up